daggerhart/widget-wrangler/README.txt

 Widget Wrangler is a plugin for Wordpress that gives administrators a clean interface for managing widgets on a page by page basis.

-Widget Wrangler provides widgets as a post type, gives you the ability to use existing wordpress widgets (called 'Cloning'), and provides shortcode support for individual widgets.
+Widget Wrangler provides widgets as a post type, gives you the ability to copy existing wordpress widgets into the wrangler system, and provides shortcode support for individual widgets.

-Create and manage multiple sidebars (groups of widgets) per page.
+Create and manage multiple "corrals" (groups of widgets, like sidebars) per page.
 It's similar to Drupal Blocks, but on every page, with the ability to set the default location of the widgets in specific sidebars.

 Screencasts